Skip to main content

 Vitamin A

 Both cat and dog foods generally contain vitamin A supplements.
 However, cats require more of it than dogs since their bodies cannot create it independently.
-Dog food does not hold enough vitamin A to suit the needs of cat nutrition.
+Dog food does not hold enough vitamin A to suit the needs of kitty nutrition.
 Without enough vitamin A, cats can suffer from weakened muscles, dull coats, and potential night blindness.

 Arachidonic acid